 The building sector is responsible for more than one third of the emissions within the EU and roughly 75% of the building stock is currently energy inefficient.
-An estimation also shows that 85-95% will still be standing in 2050.
-This means that focusing on energy efficient new-build is not enough, we need massive renovation efforts in order to reach our energy and climate targets.
+An estimation shows that 85-95% of these buildings will still be standing in 2050, meaning that focusing on energy efficient new-build is not enough, massive renovation efforts are needed in order to reach set energy and climate targets.

 Some hotels shut down various operation related systems during the pandemic to save money.
 Among those were HVAC systems which in turn caused issues with poor air quality, uncomfortable temperatures, unpleasant humidity levels and increased risk of virus spreading.
 It is of vital importance, for the environment as well as hotel economics, to make sure the ventilation, heating and cooling solutions are brought up to date to minimise operation cost and environmental impact, but to bring customer satisfaction to a maximum.